pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Modern data is stored in a table format with heterogeneous columns with different semantic types, e.g., numerical (e.g., age, price), categorical (e.g., gender, product type), time, texts (e.g., descriptions), images (e.g., pictures) etc.
 The goal of Pytorch Frame is to build a deep learning framework to perform effective machine learning on such a complex data.

-Many recent tabular models follow the modular design of encoders, convolution and decoders.
+Many recent tabular models follow the modular design of :obj:`FeatureEncoder`, :obj:`TableConv`, and :obj:`Decoder`.
 :pyg:`PyTorch Frame` is designed to facilitate the creation, implementation and evaluation of deep learning models for tabular data under such modular architecture.
 Please refer to the :doc:`/get_started/modular_design` page for more information.